roryl/zsx/README.md

 ## Automatic History Management

-All links and form GET redirects update the browser history and allow the user to navigate back to previous URLs.
+All links and form redirects (to GET) update the browser history and allow the user to navigate back to previous URLs.

 ***This feature is automatic and does not require any zx-attributes***